andrewtdunn/andrewtdunn.github.io/README.md

 note on pizza.html.
 The use of the slider on the pizza resizing page is really confusing and bad ux design.
 There's no reason to use a slider when there are only three discrete sizes.

-In main.js - optimizations perk review suggestions
+In main.js - optimizations per review suggestions
 - uses strict mode
 - scroll listener is refactored.
 Instead of calling updatePositions, it calls requestAnimateFrame(updatePositions), to update the scroll position at the start of each frame.
 - replaces document.querySelector() with document.getElementById()